 This topic provides a "Hello, World" example that shows a simple, but typical, task involving spatial data.
 We will take a country-sized data set in GeoPackage format and change all areas in the data to the boundary lines for those areas and then place those boundary lines into a new table.
 We add a spatial index to the table and then create a new drawing to view the boundary lines in the new table.
 The topic seeks to illustrate every small step, including those an experienced user would find completely automatic and not worth mentioning.

-Import spatial data from a GeoPackage file,
+Import spatial data from a GeoPackage file.

-Modify the geometry of objects using SQL,
+Modify the geometry of objects, converting areas to lines.

 Choose File - Import and then navigate to the folder where the GeoPackage file is, with an extension of .gpkg.
 Note that the file we will use in this example is over one gigabyte in size.

 In this topic we will illustrate windows and panes as undocked.
 Undocked windows can be moved about on our Windows desktop and can be resized as we like, for example, to make them smaller to make smaller illustrations.
 Shift-click the title tab or caption bar for a window or pane to undock or dock.

 The file was downloaded from the lris.scinfo.org.nz site in New Zealand.
 It shows what covers the land area of New Zealand by covering New Zealand with over 400,000 areas, each of which is classed into one of 43 different types of cover, such as pine forest, deciduous hardwoods, saltmarsh, urban parkland, built up area and other classifications.

 The project has many tables we do not need and will not use, so we will delete them to reduce clutter in the project.

-We highlight all components except the two we wish to leave, and then we press the Delete toolbar button.
+We highlight all components except the two we wish to leave, and then we press the Delete tool bar button.